emberjs/guides/source/routing/query-params.md

 configure query params that are active within the `articles` route, they must be declared on `controller:articles`.

-Let's say we'd like to add a `category` query parameter that will filter out all the articles that haven't been categorized as popular.
-To do this, we specify `'category'` as one of `controller:article`'s `queryParams`:
+To add a `category`
+query parameter that will filter out all the articles that haven't been categorized as popular we'd specify `'category'` as one of `controller:article`'s `queryParams`:

 ```app/controllers/articles.js